-- 65. In the months leading up to and during the 2010 Decennial Census, ADC conducted outreach and engagement work with the Arab-American community concerning census engagement.
-That work consisted of creating messaging about participating in the Decennial Census that was focused on the Arab-American community including launching a national campaign advocating for the completion of census forms and holding outreach events to counter concerns of sharing of information with government and law enforcement agencies.
-ADC also engaged in efforts to "get out the count" in that community as well, including hosting town halls and symposiums in select cities across the country.
-ADC also produced and published material for distribution which encouraged participation in the 2010 Census, and highlighted its importance.
-ADC also served on the U.S. Census Bureau's 2010 Census Advisory Committee. - American community.
+- 38. As an organization, ADC is also committed to promoting engagement in the Decennial Census among its members and constituents.
+In the months leading up to and during the 2010 Decennial Census, ADC conducted outreach and engagement work with the Arab-American community concerning census engagement.
+That work consisted of creating messaging about participating in the Decennial Census that was focused on the Arab-American community, and efforts to "get out the count" in that community as well.
+Part of the financial support for conducting this outreach came from the federal government. - 39.
+For the 2020 Decennial Census, ADC has already begun its engagement work within the Arab-American community.
 In 2017, it focused on educating community members about the Decennial Census and its importance.
-This year, ADC will hold focus groups to test messaging about Decennial Census participation and will follow up with polling afterward.
-As the Decennial Census draws nearer, ADC will conduct training for census enumerators, run advertisements encouraging participation, and hold a strategy symposium, among other activities.
-ADC will also host community town halls and symposiums across the country in an effort to address community concerns and answer questions.
-In addition, ADC will be working with coalition partners on issues of mutual concern relating to the 2020 Census.
+This year, ADC will hold focus groups to test messaging about Decennial Census participation and will follow up with polling afterwards.
+As the Decennial Census draws nearer, ADC will conduct training for census enumerators, run advertisements encouraging participation, and hold a strategy symposium, among other activities. - 40.
+During the 2020 Decennial Census, ADC will face a much more difficult environment due to increased fear of interacting with government workers among the Arab-American community, a fear which will be heightened by the addition of the citizenship question.
+This fear extends not only to undocumented immigrants or non-citizens with legal status, but also to family and household members of non-citizens, who fear that participating in the Decennial Census might endanger their loved ones.